DifFace: Blind Face Restoration with Diffused Error Contraction

 \section{Introduction}

-Blind face restoration (BFR) aims at recovering a high-quality (HQ) image from its low-quality (LQ) counterpart, which usually suffers from complex degradations, such as noise, blurring, and downsampling.
+\IEEEPARstart{B}lind face restoration (BFR) aims at recovering a high-quality (HQ) image from its low-quality (LQ) counterpart, which usually suffers from complex degradations, such as noise, blurring, and downsampling.
 BFR is an extremely ill-posed inverse problem as multiple HQ solutions may exist for any given LQ image.

 Approaches for BFR have been dominated by deep learning-based methods~\cite{wang2021towards,tu2021joint,feihong2022toward,gu2022vqfr}.
 The main idea of them is to learn a mapping, usually parameterized as a deep neural network, from the LQ images to the HQ ones based on a large amount of pre-collected LQ/HQ image pairs.
 In most cases, these image pairs are synthesized by assuming a degradation model that often deviates from the real one.
 Most existing methods are sensitive to such a deviation and thus suffer a dramatic performance drop when encountering mismatched degradations in real scenarios.